 ||Reserve||Serviced||Flush Toilet||Shower||Sani Dump||Dis Acc||Fire Pits ||Interp Prog||Fee|

-- A 19 x 24 ft wide tent provides plenty of room for families or groups of friends
+- A 19 x 24 ft wide tent provides plenty of room for families or groups of up to six

-- A sleeping area for up to six accommodates two-queen sized and one double-sized bed with high density foam mattresses for a restful night’s sleep
+- Two-queen sized and one double-sized bed with high density foam mattresses for a restful night’s sleep

-- A spacious living room, with a table and chairs for six, offers a great activity area for inclement weather
+- A spacious living area , with a table and chairs for up to six

 How to book:

-- oTENTiks will be available on a first-come, first served basis to those without a reservation at the Two Jack Lakeside Campground kiosk
+oTENTik will be available on a first-come, first served basis to those without a reservation at the Two Jack Lakeside Campground kiosk.

 What to bring:

 Bedding and/or sleeping bags, blankets and pillows, deck chairs, camping stove, pots, pans, dishes, cutlery, towels, flashlight, rain gear, sunscreen, insect repellent, food, drinks, water containers, an axe, matches or lighter and a dining tent.
 Rentals for kitchen supplies such as pots, pans and cutlery can be arranged through the following local supplier: